-A: The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) is the latest law passed by Congress and signed by President Trump on March 27, 2020, to address the COVID-19 pandemic (the Pandemic).
+A: The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) is the latest law passed by Congress and signed by President Donald J. Trump on March 27, 2020, to address the COVID-19 pandemic (Pandemic).
 The more than 800-page law allocates more than $2 trillion toward various sectors of the economy to start addressing the widespread financial impact of the Pandemic, including many provisions that pertain to the health care sector.

 A: The health care community lobbied aggressively to ensure that providers received direct economic benefits in the CARES Act to ease the burden of lost revenue due to the costs of treating COVID-19 patients and the reduction of other health care services.
 The CARES Act directs $100 billion to the Public Health and Social Services Emergency Fund to support hospitals, physician groups and other health care providers.
 The exact eligibility criteria and application process have not been announced though more information should be available in the coming days.

 Q: Are the loans available from the Small Business Administration to help practice groups maintain their businesses and pay employees during the Pandemic?

 A: Yes.
 The CARES Act also includes the Small Business Administration’s Paycheck Protection Program, a federally backed loan program that can provide up to $10 million in loans to help cover payroll, rent, interest on mortgage payments (but not the principal mortgage) and utilities.
 For purposes of this program, payroll expenses are capped at $100,000 on an annualized basis for each employee, as prorated for the period from February 15, 2020, to June 30, 2020.